 Can fiat balances cause issues in Koinly?

-While fiat balances themselves don’t cause tax issues, some scenarios related to fiat may lead to potential discrepancies in your Koinly account:
+Fiat balances themselves don’t cause tax issues, but they can lead to potential discrepancies in your Koinly account if not handled properly.

-1. Missing deposits or withdrawals: If you manually add fiat transactions or don’t fully sync all fiat-related transactions from your exchanges and wallets, it may create balance discrepancies.
+For example, missing deposits or withdrawals - If you manually add fiat transactions or don’t fully sync all fiat-related transactions from your exchanges and wallets, it may create balance discrepancies.
 While this doesn’t affect your tax reporting, it can make your portfolio appear inaccurate.

 Best practices for handling fiat in Koinly